End to end tutorial

 📄️ Step 1 – Manual deployment

-📄️ Step 2 – Test the connectivity
+📄️ Step 2 - Test connectivity

 📄️ Step 3 – Writing the collector